Blue’s Clues Birthday Party Ideas

 1. Bouncy Slide/Bouncy House

-One of my favorite party activities is renting a bouncy slide or bouncy house.
+One of my favorite party activities for a child's birthday is renting a bouncy slide or bouncy house.
 If you plan on having a lot of children, a bouncy play area is popular.
 Kids will get so much energy out bouncing and you can sit back and watch.

 3. Bubble Machine